Author

 Odds provided by BetArizona and not available on Arizona betting apps.

-The biggest stumbling block for Gould and company remains the $27.5 million exit fee that AAC schools have to cough up if they move on by the time the Pac-12 reforms in 2026, though there’s no such thing as a dealbreaker in today’s NCAA world where realignment is the name of the game right now.
+The biggest stumbling block for Gould and company remains the staggering exit fee that AAC schools have to cough up if they move on by the time the Pac-12 reforms in 2026, though there’s no such thing as a dealbreaker in today’s NCAA world where realignment is the name of the game right now.

 June 30, 2022: UCLA and USC announce they are leaving the Pac-12 for the Big Ten, setting in motion the instability that ultimately tore apart the original Pac-12 Conference